schmich/tome/README.md

 ## Ward

-Lightweight password management with a humane command-line interface.
+Lightweight password manager with a humane command-line interface.

 ## Installation